-Although modern man is highly advanced in technology, medicine, and the dental arts, the oral health of a modern human is worse than that of prehistoric humans.
+Although modern man is highly advanced in technology, medicine, and the dental arts, the oral health of today is worse than oral health of ancient humans.
 Although you, as everyone else, would like to believe that modern man has the best oral health in human history, it’s not true.
 If you’re wondering why, read on.
-Your Lake Forest Dentist, Dr. Fondriest explains this mystery in today’s blog.

 Modern Oral Health